 Safe roads, bicycle, transit, and pedestrian facilities are also critical in promoting the health of a community and serve to prevent injury or fatalities associated with collisions.
 The design and maintenance of streets, sidewalks, and intersections can help to reduce the severity of collisions that could occur.
 According to the Healthy Places Index Tool, in San Fernando, one out of four census tracts has a higher average rate of severe and fatal injuries than 74 percent of other California census tracts.
-The San Fernando Safe and Active Streets Plan (2017) evaluates the conditions and locations of various collisions throughout the city.
-According to most recent data available at the time the plan was prepared, 41 pedestrian-vehicle collisions and 29 bicycle-vehicle collisions occurred from 2009 to 2013.
+According to the SafeTREC Transportation Injury Mapping System (TIMS), 8.25 percent of crashes in the City of San Fernando involved a collision with a pedestrian.
+Table 1 below displays the crash type data for the year 2018 in San Fernando.